 - Thinly slice across the grain of the meat.
 Pour the salsa verde on top or serve on the side.

 - Substitute any of the fresh herbs for whatever you like.

-- This salsa and marinade is great for fish, chicken or grilled veggies.
+- This salsa and marinade are great for fish, chicken, or grilled veggies.

 I made this on Friday with 1lb of steak.
 So delicious and not a bit of waste.
 We got 5 meals from the meat and lots of leftover salsa verde for asparagus and veg.
 Really, really, delicious fast and easy

 I'm so happy you enjoyed the recipe and had lots of leftovers!
 That's the best!
 Thanks for commenting!

 I made this and it was amazing!
 Thank you Andrea !
 10 out of 10